Norma

 opera by Vincenzo Bellini

-Performed in Italian (the performance will have synchronised English and Russian supertitles)
+Performed in Italian (the performance will have synchronised Russian supertitles)

 World premiere: 26 December 1831, Teatro alla Scala, Milan